snico432/injection-tracker/report/report.md

 ### Effect of `imgsz`

-The YOLO `imgsz` parameter defines the maximum side length (in pixels) to which each input image is resized during training and inference.
-For the default `imgsz=640`, original 3840 × 2160 frames are resized to **640 × 360**, each dimension is padded with zeroes to a multiple of 32, and then finally padded to a square.
-The size to which the images are resized has a significant impact on the fidelity of the mask as can be seen in the examples below.
-The inference time was measured on a MacBook Air with an M1 chip.
+The YOLO imgsz parameter defines the maximum side length (in pixels) to which each input image is resized during both training and inference.
+For the default imgsz=640, original 3840 × 2160 frames are resized to 640 × 360, then padded with zeros to form a square.

+Image size directly affects the fidelity of segmentation masks, as illustrated below.
+Inference latency was measured on a MacBook Air (M1).

 | Image Size | Inference Time | Notes | Example Image |
 |:------------|--------------------:|:------|:--------------|